gausby/workshop/README.md

 Not implemented.
 Display a link to the Github issues where the current workshop is hosted.
 Users could go here and ask questions if it is an online workshop.

 ### `new`
-Not implemented.
 Create a new workshop from a template.

 Checking dependencies for the workshop